Wollivan/SquadronLeader/advanced_rules.md

 The sky is a big place.
 Let's take advantage of that!

 - At the start of the game each player takes off with 0 altitude tokens.
-- Once per round during their move stage, a player may spend 1 speed to Climb and add 1 altitude token underneath their plane.
+- Once per round during their maneuver stage, a player may spend 1 maneuverability to Climb and add 1 altitude token underneath their plane.
 - Players can only gain 1 altitude per round.
-- In a round that the player hasn't climbed, they may Dive by removing any number of altitude tokens to add that number to their speed for the round.
+- In a round that the player hasn't climbed, they may Dive by removing any number of altitude tokens to add that number to their maneuverability for the round.
 - When at a higher altitude while attacking or defending, a player may reroll 1 die.
 - The maximum altitude allowed is 4.